 Over the past several years, governments have enacted laws to control the operation and insurance of app-based ridesharing firms such as Uber and Lyft.
 Commercial vehicles, such as taxis, must be insured by state-mandated policies.
 However, Uber and Lyft are exempt from the same regulations and monitoring since they do not qualify as commercial taxi businesses.

 When people first developed the rideshare app concept, it essentially skirted taxi rules by acting as nothing more than a smartphone app connecting individuals eager to give them a ride.
 With pressure building due to several incidents around the United States, Uber and Lyft introduced driver insurance that kicks in when drivers accept and pick up passengers.
+Many areas now mandate this insurance, too.

 Contact our Houston Uber and Lyft Rideshare Accident Attorneys today